kali-linex/linex/Documentation/usb/gadget_multi.rst

 without that there's no hope of achieving anything with the gadget.
 As one might expect, things one need to do very from system to system.

-Linux host drivers
+Linex host drivers
 ------------------

-Since the gadget uses standard composite framework and appears as such to Linux host it does not need any additional drivers on Linux host side.
+Since the gadget uses standard composite framework and appears as such to Linex host it does not need any additional drivers on Linex host side.
 All the functions are handled by respective drivers developed for them.

 This is also true for two configuration set-up with RNDIS configuration being the first one.
-Linux host will use the second configuration with CDC ECM which should work better under Linux.
+Linex host will use the second configuration with CDC ECM which should work better under Linex.

 Windows host drivers
 --------------------